aspeakman/DBTruck3/README.md

 =========

-**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to a data table and stored metadata in an SQLite, PostgreSQL, MySQL or SQL Server database.
+**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to data tables and stored metadata in an SQLite, PostgreSQL, MySQL or SQL Server database.

 Currently the default database is SQLite, with the optional use of PostgreSQL (psycopg2), MySQL (mysql.connector) or SQL Server (mssql_python) instead